The Hidden World

 Jane Horrocks

 If you are at all interested in life on our planet, then you need to know about insects.
 They are the most successful group of animals ever to have lived on Earth.
 Making up three quarters of all animal species, insects conquered the planet long ago.
 They were among the very first animals to appear on land and were the first to take to the air.
-Their total biomass is at least ten times that of all humans and our livestock combined.
+Their total biomass is at least 10 times that of all humans and our livestock combined.
+This world is not ours alone.
+We are newcomers on a planet made and maintained by insects.
+If we are going to appreciate the massive part that insects play in the ecology of our planet we need to understand where they came from and how they became so successful.
+The survival of insects is key to our own survival.
+All Creatures Small and Great is an important and timely work to engage people with wildlife, when the world is rapidly losing its biodiversity.
+Featuring bonus audio content including full-length interviews and immersive binaural nature sounds for focus and relaxation.

 Dr George McGavin is a regular TV and radio presenter for the BBC and others.
 He is an Honorary Research Associate at the Oxford University Museum of Natural History and a Research Associate of The Department of Zoology of Oxford University as well as a Senior Principal Research Fellow of Imperial College.
-George’s work has taken him from the tropical forests of Papua New Guinea to the caves of Thailand and from the jungles of Belize to the savannahs of Tanzania.
+George's work has taken him from the tropical forests of Papua New Guinea to the caves of Thailand and from the jungles of Belize to the savannas of Tanzania.
 Dr George McGavin has several insect species named in his honour and hopes they survive him.

 Guest contributors include:

-Sir David Attenborough–Broadcaster and Natural Historian
+Sir David Attenborough – Broadcaster and Natural Historian

-Alison Steadman–Actress and Ambassador for the London Wildlife Trust
+Alison Steadman – Actress and Ambassador for the London Wildlife Trust

-Dr Erica McAlister–Senior Curator, Natural History Museum
+Dr Erica McAlister – Senior Curator, Natural History Museum

-Professor Philip C. Stevenson–Kew Gardens
+Professor Philip C. Stevenson – Chemical Ecologist, Kew Gardens

-Professor Helen Roy–President of the Royal Entomological Society
+Professor Helen Roy – President of the Royal Entomological Society

 -